dwanneruchi/flask_apps/microblog/README.md

 The first class is `LoginForm` which is going to inherit from FlaskForm.
 We also need to import specific data types from the wtforms (general package installed when we added the flask-wtf extension).

+### Databases in Flask

+Miguel mentions these are not natively supported, so we can use whatever we want (to an extent)

+### Connecting with Heroku:

+Okay, this was a bit of a pain for me.
+There are some very helpful resources, but here are the steps I took:

+- Make sure you are working in a git repo; also need to have the heroku CLI working (info here: )

+-

 ### config.py